admhpr/oversight/content/notes/on-grit.md

 ### Overview

 Getting inspired to work hard is where it all starts.

- * We are always told that we should persevere
- * Deep down we know it is talent that creates success
+We are always told that we should persevere.
+Deep down we know it is talent that creates success, this is misguided thinking, talent is overrated the real heros are gritty and determined.
- * This is misguided thinking
- * Talent is overrated the real heros are gritty and determined

-#### People have a natural talent bias
+### People have a natural talent bias

  * Despite what people say ( 66% of employers surveyed preferred work ethic over raw talent ) studies suggest we tend to favour talent
  * 2011 study where experts were played two recordings of a hight level piano player, they are told one was a